micblack/govhack2017/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+**There is no build system, just work from the static folder for views**

 ### Run on server

 ```